DataHaskell/docs/index.md

 Welcome to the **dataHaskell** documentation page.

-Here you can find an <a href="http://www.datahaskell.org/docs/community/current-environment.html">annotated selection of links to data science and machine learning libraries<\a> and reviews and benchmarks of selected <a href="http://www.datahaskell.org/docs/library/library.html">libraries<\a> (such as <a href="http://www.datahaskell.org/docs/library/hmatrixla.html">HMatrix<\a> and <a href="http://www.datahaskell.org/docs/library/vector.html">vector<\a>).
+Here you can find an <a href="http://www.datahaskell.org/docs/community/current-environment.html">annotated selection of links to data science and machine learning libraries</a> and reviews and benchmarks of selected <a href="http://www.datahaskell.org/docs/library/library.html">libraries</a> (such as <a href="http://www.datahaskell.org/docs/library/hmatrixla.html">HMatrix</a> and <a href="http://www.datahaskell.org/docs/library/vector.html">vector</a>).

-We also provide some tutorial resources for your convenience: a Haskell style guide for <a href="http://www.datahaskell.org/docs/community/contributing-with-code.html">contributing with code<\a>, the <a href="http://www.datahaskell.org/docs/tutorial/ihaskell-installation.html">IHaskell installation guide<\a> and guidelines for <a href="http://www.datahaskell.org/docs/community/contributing-to-the-documentation.html">for contributing to the documentation<\a>.
+We also provide some tutorial resources for your convenience: a Haskell style guide for <a href="http://www.datahaskell.org/docs/community/contributing-with-code.html">contributing with code</a>, the <a href="http://www.datahaskell.org/docs/tutorial/ihaskell-installation.html">IHaskell installation guide</a> and guidelines for <a href="http://www.datahaskell.org/docs/community/contributing-to-the-documentation.html">for contributing to the documentation</a>.

 This is a collaborative effort, so we look forward to your comments and participation !